IBMPredictiveAnalytics/INTERNAL_TOOLS/README.md

 3. Tool Name:	CreatePackage

 	Description:	create a zip package for extension hub

+4. Tool Name:	AutoOperationScripts

+	Description:	Auto scripts used to create release, upload files, change content, and so on